Ashir Badami

 Senior Lecturer and Director of Experiential Learning and IMC Employer Engagement

 Rich Gordon launched Medill’s graduate program in new media journalism.
-He has spent most of his career exploring the areas where journalism and technology intersect.
-He was an early adopter of desktop analytical tools (such as spreadsheets and databases) to analyze data for journalistic purposes.
+She has spent most of her career exploring the areas where journalism and technology intersect.
+She was an early adopter of desktop analytical tools (such as spreadsheets and databases) to analyze data for journalistic purposes.

 Professor and Director of Academic Integrity and Appeals